 Jason - guitar, drums, bands

 Jason graduated Magna Cum Laude with a Bachelor’s Degree in Jazz Guitar Performance and also received his Master’s Degree in Jazz Performance, both from Temple University’s Boyer College of Music.
 He was the recipient of both the Frances G. Lumsden Memorial Scholarship and the Temple Jazz Grant for his academic efforts there.
 Jason has been featured in Jazziz Magazine and one of his compositions was included in the Jazziz University Education in America Compilation to represent Temple University’s music program.
 He is currently performing regularly with several original and cover bands and writes, arranges, and conducts for his nine piece jazz ensemble Tap Room Nine.
 Although very accomplished in the Jazz world, Jason was raised on rock and heavy metal and loves nothing more than to get on stage and shred.
 His original rock band was recently featured on 93.3 WMMR's Local Shots Vol. 6 compilation and is in rotation on DJ Jaxon's radio program.
-Jason has been teaching for the MW School of Music since 2005, teaches guitar and drums and is a master level teacher for the school.
+Jason is an adjunct professor at Cabrini College where he teaches guitar and Jazz History and at Camden County Community College where he teaching an ensemble.
+He has been teaching for the MW School of Music since 2005, teaches guitar and drums and is a master level teacher for the school.

 Abhi - guitar, bass, piano, ukulele